liuchennn1414/dsa4266_tundra/src/README.md

 ## Evaluation
 ### Evaluation using default datasets
 We already prepared a pair of [1000 lines dataset.json](data/dataset1000.json) and [1000 lines data.info](data1000.info) in the `data` folder for faster evaluation.
-Running the following command will do perform inference and evaluation using our datasets.
+Running the following command will perform inference and evaluation using our datasets.
 ```
 python3 run_evaluation.py
 ```